pachyderm/pachyderm/README.md

 single platform such as the JVM.

 ## Who's building this?
 2 guys who love data and communities.
-Both of whome are named Joe.
+Both of whom are named Joe.
 We'd love to chat: joey.zwicker@gmail.com jdoliner@gmail.com.

 ## How do I hack on pfs?